Arpitbrur/JDBC/README.md

 # JDBC
 Here I am uploading projects and notes of Jdbc.
+In these projects I have performed CRUD operation.